Unparalleled research quality at Kent

 Below we feature just a small selection of potential supervisors.
 For a full search, please see our directory of academic staff.

-If you are interested in studying for a PhD with us or applying for an ESRC SeNSS scholarship, please contact a potential supervisor with your ideas and a draft proposal (approximately 1,000 words).
+If you are interested in studying for a PhD with us or applying for an ESRC SeNSS scholarship, please contact a potential supervisor with your ideas and a draft proposal (approximately 2,000 words).
+The proposal should include an introduction, theoretical framework with relevant references, research design and methods, sample, research questions, ethical considerations, and a timeline.

 Areas of supervision: Political violence and terrorism; criminological theory; media and violence.